silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 - Feed in a mock puzzle with known words and category.
 - Attempt both correct and incorrect groupings:
   - Ensure guesses decrease on incorrect attempts.
-  - Confirm a correct grouping triggers “completed” logic.
+  - Confirm a correct grouping triggers "completed" logic.

 ---

 ## 8\.
 Integrate Local Storage

-1. **Use `localStorage`** to record each puzzle’s result keyed by its `releaseDate`.
+1. **Use `localStorage`** to record each puzzle's result keyed by its `releaseDate`.
-2. **On puzzle load**, check if there’s a stored completion or fail state:
+2. **On puzzle load**, check if there's a stored completion or fail state:
    - If present, load that state immediately (e.g., no need to solve again).
 3. **After puzzle ends**, write the new status (win/fail) to localStorage.